enthought/mayavi/README.rst

     - harnesses the power of the VTK toolkit without forcing you to learn it.

-Additionally Mayavi2 strives to be a reusable tool that can be embedded in your applications in different ways or combined with the envisage application-building framework to assemble domain-specific tools.
+Additionally Mayavi strives to be a reusable tool that can be embedded in your applications in different ways or combined with the envisage application-building framework to assemble domain-specific tools.